Homepage > Blank IRS 1120 Template

 Key takeaways

-• Filing Deadline: The form must be submitted by the 15th day of the fourth month after the end of the corporation's tax year.
+• File on Time: Adhere to the filing deadlines to avoid penalties.
+Typically, Form 1120 is due on the 15th day of the fourth month after the end of your corporation's tax year.